 The sky had already turned dark.
-I peeked out of the plane window to check out the small airport building a short distance away, glad to have reached Santorini after 26 hours since I left home in Singapore (due to longgg layovers at Doha and Athens’ airports).
-I grabbed my trusty backpack from the overhead compartment, and descended down the steps from the plane, where airport buses were waiting to send us over to the building.
+I peeked out of the plane window to check out the small airport building a short distance away, glad to have reached Santorini after 26 hours since I left home in Singapore (due to hours of layovers at Doha and Athens’ airports via Qatar airlines).
+I grabbed my trusty backpack from the overhead compartment, and descended down the steps from the plane, where airport buses were waiting to send us over to the airport building.

-We reached the hotel shortly.
-The guy parked the car while Konstantina checked me in officially, before leading me to my room.
+We reached Dream Island Hotel shortly.
+The guy parked the car while Konstantina checked me in, before leading me to my room.